department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

  <br>

-## More questions about adding a dependent
+## More questions about adding a dependent to your VA disability compensation

 <span id="add"></span>
 <div class="usa-accordion">